pursuit-curriculum/unit-dsa/intro-to-big-o/README.md

 Go to Canvas for the assignment.

-After you've completed and submitted the lab, you can continue onto the next step:
+After you've completed and submitted the lab, you can continue on the next step:

 ### Accumulate Points on Codewars

 Continue to solve assigned problems.